davenquinn/xenoliths/paper/text/figure-captions.md

 ##ca_in_olivine
-Calcium abundance in olivine for xenolith samples, showing the separability of each sample's cluster in the dataset.
+Calcium abundance in olivine for xenolith samples, showing the per-sample separability of microprobe analyses despite low measured abundances.

 ##spinel_cr
-Spinel Cr# vs. Mg# showing two groups of samples with low and high Cr content, corresponding to the temperature cohorts of the dataset.
-Mg# is corrected based on constraints on iron residence in the octahedral-coordination cation site.
-The shift to higher Mg# evident in all samples reflects the presence of oxidized iron in the tetrahedral site in all samples.
+Spinel Cr# vs. Mg# showing two groups of samples with low and high Cr content, corresponding to different levels of depletion.
+Mg# is corrected based cation charge balance.
+The highest-Cr samples (CK-3 and CK-4)
+are harzburgite residues, while the CK-6 is an apparently refertilized lherzolite.

 ##whole_rock_major
 Major element composition (oxide %$_\textrm{wt}$, normalized to 100%)